ApplyFirst Compensation Intelligence

 Common questions about Board of Regents of the University of Nebraska salaries

-How much does Board of Regents of the University of Nebraska pay Assistant Professor Of Practices?
+How much does Board of Regents of the University of Nebraska pay Assistant Professor Of Practices?↓

-How much does Board of Regents of the University of Nebraska pay per hour for Assistant Professor Of Practice?
+How much does Board of Regents of the University of Nebraska pay per hour for Assistant Professor Of Practice?↓

 Based on the average annual salary of $93,710, a Assistant Professor Of Practice at Board of Regents of the University of Nebraska earns approximately $45 per hour assuming a standard 40-hour work week (2,080 working hours per year).

-Is Board of Regents of the University of Nebraska Assistant Professor Of Practice salary above the national average?
+Is Board of Regents of the University of Nebraska Assistant Professor Of Practice salary above the national average?↓

-How accurate is this Board of Regents of the University of Nebraska salary data?
+How accurate is this Board of Regents of the University of Nebraska salary data?↓

-This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the US Department of Labor — legally binding government filings.
+This data is sourced from H-1B Labor Condition Application (LCA) disclosures filed publicly with the public compensation data sources β€” legally binding compensation data.
 They may not represent employees hired domestically without H-1B sponsorship.